 The Student Success Center is a comprehensive academic resource for the UHCL student community that includes peer tutoring, supplemental instruction and academic coaching.
 The focus of the center is to help students enhance their academic skills in their current courses; whether, seeking remedial support or needing assistance with maintaining good academic standing.
 Additionally, the Center helps students manage their daily responsibilities through personalized guidance in skills including effective study habits, and efficient time management.

-The Student Success Center works cooperatively with the Writing Center, Math Center, Disability Services, Career Services, Counseling Services, academic departments, students, faculty and staff to maintain a strong consortium of resources aimed at increasing student success, retention and persistence.
+The Student Success Center works cooperatively with the Writing Center, Math Center, Disability Services, Career Services, Counseling and Mental Health Center, academic departments, students, faculty and staff to maintain a strong consortium of resources aimed at increasing student success, retention and persistence.
 The Center is open and free of charge to all UHCL students.

 For more Student Success Center information, contact: